nkhatri92/Credit_Card_Fraud/README.md

 # Credit_Card_Fraud
-IS452A project and stuff

-The final code has been uploaded.
-Proper Comments have been used.

 Instructions to run the code

 Steps:

 1. System requirements- A number of libraries are pre-installed with anaconda.
 The following libraries will be required to run the code and might have to be installed separately: NumPy, SciPy, Scikit-learn, imbalanced-learn, pandas, seaborn, matplotlib, xgboost.
 The installation of xgboost is a little problematic hence the code is attached in a different file and instruction to install xgboost on Mac OS are included at the end of the report.
 Since it’s a separate code, xgboost installation can be skipped and the main code can be run for results except attribute selection.